 17. Simple and Sleek

 Sometimes less is more.
 A simple design with clean lines can create a sophisticated and uncluttered look.
-I often recommend this to clients who prefer a modern minimalist aesthetic.
+I often recommend this to clients who prefer a modern minimalist aesthetic, such as those found in our modern L-shaped bar ideas.

 18. Nature-Inspired Nook